facebookresearch/hydra/website/docs/tutorials/basic/10_debugging.md

 Hydra provides a few options to improve debuggability.

 ### Printing the configuration
-Print the config that would be used for a application without really running your function by adding  `--cfg` or `-c` to your command line.
+Print the config for your app without running your function by adding `--cfg` or `-c` to the command line.

 The `--cfg` option takes one argument indicating which part of the config to print:
 * `job` : Your config